Of Special Historic Interest

 Government Street in Brandon, MS.

-Old Tishomingo County Court House and Historical Museum
+Old Tishomingo County Court House and Historical Museum on

 The old Courthouse